MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MapiVirtualDirectory.md

 ### -ExternalUrl
 The ExternalURL parameter specifies the URL that's used to connect to the virtual directory from outside the firewall.

 This setting enforces the Secure Sockets Layer (SSL) protocol and uses the default SSL port.
-Valid input for this parameter uses the syntax https://\<Domain Name\>/mapi.
+Valid input for this parameter uses the syntax `https://<Domain Name>/mapi`(for example, `https://external.contoso.com/mapi`).

 When you use the InternalUrl or ExternalUrl parameters, you need to specify one or more authentication values by using the IISAuthenticationMethods parameter.